joe95crone/Compton_Mathematica/README.md

 [15/02/2021] The AngularCrossingCollimatedFlux.nb methodology and CollimatedFluxMethod.nb investigation have been combined into the finalised CollimatedFluxInvestigation.nb.
 This contains a thorough investigation of methods and code to run the new, entirely derived method.
 A LaTeX tech note on the methodology to follow.

 [16/02/2021] The Compton_Optimisation_Hourglass.nb and the Compton_Optimisation_Parallel.nb notebooks have been updated, there was a mistake within the calculation of the beta* term in which a (1+X) factor was missed.

+[22/03/2021] The Compton Calculation directory has been fully vetted, old code that was inadequate and didn't show anything of note has been scrapped.
+Adequate documentation of this expanding section has been put in place.

+[22/03/2021] Derived_ColFlux_Compton_Optimisation_Hourglass.nb has been added.
+This code builds on the round beam optimisation in Compton_Optimisation_Hourglass.nb by implementing the derived collimated flux method which replaces the defective Curatolo et al calculation.
+It is supplanted by the next entry.

+[22/03/2021] The RMS_FWHM_Compton_Optimisation.nb script has been added.
+This code uses the work of Ranjan et al to calculate the settings required to maximise flux in a selected bandwidth, for the round beam case, including for the angular crossing and hourglass effects.
+This code uses the updated (self-derived + benchmarked) collimated flux method as first used in  Derived_ColFlux_Compton_Optimisation_Hourglass.nb and is parallelized in the same way as Compton_Optimisation_Parallel.nb.
+The main difference is that the optimisation here can be configured to produce the best settings for FLux in an *RMS* or *FWHM* bandwidth.